raspberrypilearning/track-designer/en/step_1.md

 You will:

-+ Design a track by arranging GameObjects in the Scene view
++ Design a track by arranging GameObjects in the Scene view and adding spinning obstacles
-+ Add spinning obstacles
++ Decide whether the player will control the ball and how the camera will work
 + Configure physics materials to control how objects interact

 ![A strip of example project images.](images/example-projects.png)